MaelCrd/MaelCrd/README.md

 ###

-<p align="left">Hi, I'm a general engineering student in 4th year at École Nationale d'Ingénieurs de Brest.
+Hi, I'm a general engineering student in 4th year at **[Brest National School Of Engineering (ENIB)](https://www.enib.fr)**.
 My favorite fields are software development, IoT and machine learning.
-I am currently looking for an engineering assistant internship abroad.</p>
+I am currently looking for an engineering assistant internship abroad.

 ###